What Are the Side Effects of Aciclovir?

 Is the risk of side effects worth it?

-Aciclovir is used to manage outbreaks of viral diseases – Aciclovir is used to treat infections caused by specific viruses, which cause cold sores around the mouth, shingles, genital herpes and chickenpox occasionally.
-Since the drug doesn’t actually cure these infections, and the viruses can continue to live in the body, outbreaks can occur.
+Aciclovir is used to manage outbreaks of viral diseases.
+Aciclovir is used to treat infections caused by specific viruses, which cause cold sores around the mouth, shingles, genital herpes and chickenpox.

-Aciclovir does provide some key benefits during viral outbreaks – Aciclovir is also used when these outbreaks occur, by reducing the number, severity and length of these future outbreaks.
-It also helps the sores heal faster, keeps new sores from forming, and decreases pain/itching.
+Aciclovir can help improve the symptoms of an outbreak of a viral infection because it helps the sores heal faster, keeps new sores from forming, and decreases pain/itching.
 Aciclovir can also help reduce how long you feel pain after the sores heal.
 In addition, in people with a weakened immune system, aciclovir can decrease the risk of the virus spreading to other parts of the body and causing serious infections.

 If you're worried about side effects, it's best to do some research – you should first read the patient information leaflet that comes with your medication.
 You could also talk to your doctor to see if they have any addition resources you could read to better inform you and put your mind at ease.

-A doctor will only give you aciclovir if the benefits outweight the risks – on the whole, you should remember that your doctor has prescribed this medication because they’ve judged that the benefit to you is greater than the risk of side effects.
-Without the drug, you might suffer from a lot of outbreaks, pain and/or potential infections.
+A doctor will only give you aciclovir if the benefits outweigh the risks – on the whole, you should remember that your doctor has prescribed this medication because they’ve judged that the benefit to you is greater than the risk of side effects.
+However, if you’re worried about taking the medication, make sure you discuss your concerns with your doctor.

 Actavis UK Limited (2016).
 Aciclovir tablets BP 800mg.
 EMC. [online] Available at: https://www.medicines.org.uk/emc/product/5696/smpc [accessed 16th July 2018].